deadlyicon/phase-2-challenge-5/README.md

 ### Show a weekday

-Write a function `weekday(date)` to find the weekday for a given `Date` object, returing either  'Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', or 'Sun'.
+Write a function `weekday(date)` to find the weekday for a given `Date` object, returning either  'Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', or 'Sun'.

 Example: